I have traveled extensively throughout the US for many years and enjoy helping people to make the most of their RV vacations.

 - pots instead of mixing bowls.

-If you use your imagination, you’ll find that there are many space wasting items you can eliminate by using this method.
+If you use your imagination, you’ll find that there are many space-wasting items you can eliminate by using this method.

 Save Space and Eliminate Problems

-Had someone told me those many years ago about things such as these that we could do to make camper travel more comfortable, we probably would still own our little travel unit today.
+Had someone told me those many years ago about things such as these that we could do to make camper travel more comfortable, we would probably still own our little travel unit today.

 Owning a truck-camper combination is undoubtedly the most flexible way of RVing because it allows you to go places where more complicated vehicles cannot.